 |March 2018 TBA||TBA||TBA|

-** Please note the January exam is a small session and focused towards AI Candidates whose departments are intending them to teach for the upcoming January session.
+** Please note the January exam is a small session and focused towards AI Candidates whose departments are intending them to teach for the upcoming January session only.

 The Oral Interview is administered in order to determine whether international candidates for AI positions at Indiana University have a minimally acceptable level of general oral proficiency in English.
 More specifically, the test aims to assess the "readiness" of AI candidates to conduct classes in English, a matter which entails using English both to give lectures and to interact with students, many of whom may not have had previous contact with nonnative English speakers, and hence may not be accustomed to "accented" speech.
 The interview provides candidates with the opportunity to demonstrate that they can communicate freely in English.
 Although candidates are not expected to communicate in English exactly like native speakers, it is expected that their proficiency level of spoken English will not hinder undergraduate student comprehension of any given subject/lecture.